cyianor/r-compdb/README.md

 ## How it works

 The package at `path` is built as a source package to a temporary location.
-If the package already contains a `Makevars` (or `Makevars.win`/`Makevars.ucrt`) file, it is modified at the temporary location to include `PKG_CPPFLAGS += -MJ \@.json` which will prompt `clang` to generate a compilation database for each file it processes.
+If the package already contains a `Makevars` file, it is modified at the temporary location to include `PKG_CPPFLAGS += -MJ \@.json` which will prompt `clang` to generate a compilation database for each file it processes.
 If no `Makevars` file exists, a new one is created.
 The package is then installed to a temporary location which triggers compilation of all source files and thereby generates the compilation databases.

 Finally, the compilation databases are merged and the directory of each file in the compilation database is corrected from the temporary